fenago/apache-solr/lab_guides/Lab_7.md

 #### FileBasedSpellChecker
-The `FileBasedSpellChecker` evaluates spellings .indexterm} from an external file dictionary.
+The `FileBasedSpellChecker` evaluates spellings from an external file dictionary.
 This is useful when Solr works as a spellchecking server.
 This is also useful where spelling suggestions are not on the base of actual terms.
 To implement `FileBasedSpellChecker`, modify `solrconfig.xml` as